a-krauss/Cognitive_robotics/README.md

 # Cognitive_robotics

-This repo is for storing additional inofmration for assignments
+This repo is for storing additional information for assignments